Phase transitions and crtical exponents in the six-vertex model on kagome lattices: Models, and observed quantities

 \subsection{The short review of the 6V Model}

-Since the ice rule was introduced in 1935~\cite{Pauling1935}, the 6V model has been extensively studied.
+Since the ice rule was introduced in 1935~\cite{LinusCarlPauling}, the 6V model has been extensively studied.
 In 1967, Lieb~\cite{lieb} calculated the free energy per site exactly.
 The 6V model is exactly solvable.
 Over time, the 6 V model has seen several generalizations, such as the 8V, 16V, 19V, and 32V models~\cite{Moore_1983}.
 It can be mapped to other statistical models, including the Ising model~\cite{six_2_ising}, the Potts model~\cite{potts}, and the Ashkin-Teller model~\cite{six_to_at}.
 The 6V model can also be mapped to the quantum XXZ chain by taking an anisotropic limit~\cite{XXZ}.
 For a comprehensive theoretical review of earlier works, refer to the book by Baxter~\cite{baxter1982} (1982) and a detailed review of the integrability of the 6V model~\cite{reviewsix}.

-As for the 6V model on the Kagome lattice, Baxter (1978) demonstrated that the triangular Potts model is equivalent to the restricted Kagome 6V model~\cite{Baxter1978}.
-B. Nienhuis (1982) established that the restricted Kagome 6V model is equivalent to the O($n$) model on the honeycomb lattice, and to the Potts model on the triangular lattice~\cite{rotate}.
+Regarding the 6V model on the Kagome lattice, Baxter (1978) demonstrated that the triangular Potts model is equivalent to the restricted Kagome 6V model~\cite{Baxter1978}.
+B. Nienhuis (1982) established that the restricted Kagome 6V model is equivalent to the O($n$) model on the honeycomb lattice, and to the Potts model in the triangular lattice~\cite{rotate}.